luca-domenichini/SmartIOT.Connector/Apps/SmartIOT.Connector.ConsoleApp/README.md

 The main program takes a json configuration file as parameter, or uses the default <code>./smartiot-config.json</code> if none is provided.
 See [this file](./smartiot-config.json) for a sample configuration.
 Please note that the internal <code>"Configuration"</code> element reflects the Core SmartIOT.Connector configuration (see [here](../../Docs/Configuration.md))
+The sample configuration will log to the console and to daily rolling file <code>smartiot-connector.log</code>.
+You can change the logging file from json configuration.
+The underlying logging library is Serilog, so you can customize the outputTemplate to be used too.

 ## Docker support